Matthimatiker/satis-on-heroku/README.md

 You can also use the app settings page on the [Heroku dashboard](https://dashboard.heroku.com) to add config values.

-### Configure GitHub webhook ###
+### Package updates ###

+A full packages scan is performed during instance startup.
+Delta updates for GitHub repositories can be achieved via webhooks.

+#### Manage GitHub webhooks automatically ####

+Provide a valid GitHub token and set ``SATIS_GITHUB_MANAGE_WEBHOOKS`` to ``1`` to ensure that the Satis instance manages package update notifications for GitHub repositories automatically via webhooks.
+A webhook is registered (and kept up to date) for each GitHub repository that has been added to your Satis instance.

-To ensure that your package repository is updated as soon as code is pushed to a GitHub repository you have to configure the built in webhook for each repository.
+Now the package repository is updated whenever new code is pushed.

+#### Configure GitHub webhook manually ####

+If you do not want webhooks to be registered automatically, then you can add the webhooks manually.
 Go to your *repository page* -> *Settings* -> *Webhooks and services* and register the following Payload URL for push events:

     https://[your-app-name].herokuapp.com/github-webhook.php